Rising (Rainbow album): Background

-Bassist Craig Gruber was the first to go, quickly replaced by Jimmy Bain of the unsigned Scottish band Harlot, whom Blackmore and Dio had seen at The Marquee in London.
+Bassist Craig Gruber was the first to be sacked, quickly replaced by Jimmy Bain of the unsigned Scottish band Harlot, whom Blackmore and Dio had seen performing at The Marquee in London.
 Soon after Bain's arrival, drummer Gary Driscoll was dismissed and keyboardist Mickey Lee Soule departed voluntarily.
 Dio, though regretful about the purge of his former bandmates, accepted its necessity and assisted in recruiting replacements.
 Auditions in Los Angeles took the form of extended jam sessions designed to test stamina and chemistry with Blackmore.
-The English drummer Cozy Powell, who was the thirteenth to audition, proved exceptional and was immediately hired.
-Renowned for his work with the Jeff Beck Group and Bedlam, as well as two UK hit singles, Powell had been considering a career shift to professional motor racing in Europe when Blackmore called.
-Despite inevitable clashes, his forceful personality and a similar sense of humour allowed him to coexist with the mercurial guitarist for five years.
+The English drummer Cozy Powell, who was the last of many to audition, proved exceptional and was immediately hired.
+Renowned for his work with the Jeff Beck Group and Bedlam, as well as two UK hit singles, Powell had been considering a career shift to professional motorbike racing in Europe when Blackmore called.
+Despite clashes, his forceful personality and a similar sense of humour allowed him to coexist with the mercurial guitarist for five years.
 Several keyboardists were considered, including Eddie Jobson of Curved Air and Roxy Music, but the spot ultimately went to the young American Tony Carey.
 Bain had discovered him in a nearby studio, and during his audition, Carey impressed everyone by trading note for note with Blackmore, earning an immediate place in the band.

-With the line-up complete, Rainbow returned to Pirate Sound to rehearse and write new material.
-In the same facility, Deep Purple were preparing their US tour with new guitarist Tommy Bolin, forcing the manager to schedule sessions carefully to avoid Blackmore’s meeting with his former bandmates.
+With the lineup complete, Rainbow returned to Pirate Sound to rehearse and write new material.
+In the same facility, Deep Purple were preparing their US tour with new guitarist Tommy Bolin, forcing the manager to schedule sessions carefully to avoid Blackmore meeting his former bandmates.
 Visitors included members of Bad Company, as well as Robert Plant and John Bonham of Led Zeppelin, who occasionally joined the jams.
-Rainbow made their live debut on 10 November 1975 in Montreal, Canada followed by a twelve-date US tour featuring songs from their debut and new compositions "Do You Close Your Eyes", "Stargazer", and "A Light in the Black".
+Rainbow made their live debut on 10 November 1975 in Montreal, Canada, followed by a 20-date US tour featuring songs from their debut and new compositions "Do You Close Your Eyes", "Stargazer", and "A Light in the Black".
 On stage, the centrepiece was a vast, 40-foot illuminated rainbow, powered by 3,000 lightbulbs.
-Though visually striking, it often interfered with the guitars and amplifiers, causing frequent disruptions.
+Although visually striking, it frequently interfered with the guitars and amplifiers, causing disruptions.